 "They are being closely observed and there is nothing to suggest today that they won't make a full recovery," according to a statement from the zoo, as per CBS News.

 This answer to all of this?
-Stay inside, wear a mask, get vaccinated when possible, and face the fact that our unhealthy relationship with animals and livestock is the root of all this — therefore, some major changes should take place so nothing like this happens again.
+Get vaccinated, and face the fact that our unhealthy relationship with animals and livestock is the root of all this — therefore, some major changes should take place so nothing like this happens again.